synthead/timex_datalink_client/README.md

 On Timex Datalink watches, pressing the center button on the right will change its mode.
 Press this button until "COMM MODE" is displayed, then "COMM READY" will appear.
 This is sometimes accompanied by a version number.
-Use the table below to identify the protcol.
+Use the table below to identify the protocol.

 |Watch display|Protocol compatibility|
 |---|---|